Mambit/git-github/README.md

 # git-github
-This repository is for tutorial with Edureka by Reshma
+This repository is for tutorial with Edureka by Reyshmaa